isomerpages/moe-meridianpri/_the-meridian-experience/Co Curricular Activities/General Information.md

 permalink: /the-meridian-experience/co-curricular-activities/general-information/
 description: ""
 third_nav_title: Co Curricular Activities
+variant: markdown
 ---
 #### Co-Curricular Activities

-As part of the school’s efforts to deliver a holistic education, the school incorporated CCAs into curriculum time and designated Fridays as CCA Day.
-The objectives of the CCA Day are to:
+As part of the school’s efforts to deliver a holistic education, the school incorporated CCAs into curriculum time and designated Fridays as CCA Day.&nbsp; The objectives of the CCA Day are to:&nbsp;

 *   provide opportunity for all pupils to participate in a CCA